-I recall my mother complaining of dizziness a couple of years ago when getting out of bed in the morning.
-Being in her late 70s, it was a cause for concern but while it sounded frightening, it wasn’t serious at all based on her doctor’s diagnosis.
-She performed a simple trick as recommended by her physical therapist and it cured itself instantly!
+Back in 2013, I recall my mother complaining of dizziness when getting out of bed in the morning.
+Being in her late 70s, it was cause for concern but while it sounded frightening, it wasn’t serious at all based on her doctor’s positional vertigo diagnosis.
+Her physical therapist performed a simple maneuver that only took minutes to perform and it cured itself instantly!

 Benign Paroxysmal Positional Vertigo (BPPV) is the most common cause of vertigo.
 It is benign so it is not life-threatening.
 It is paroxysmal and positional meaning that dizziness occurs for only brief periods and is triggered by certain head movements or positions.
 Vertigo or dizziness, in this case, is not dangerous but the danger lies with the possibility of falling and injuring yourself.

 BPPV symptoms are very brief and can last for a minute or less.
 Symptoms for BPPV can include: